 Creating an Emergency Response Program

 Disasters are sudden.
-Even when they are forecasted, disasters are shocking in their power.
+Even when they are forecast, disasters are shocking in their power.
 Because of this, the importance of an emergency response program is high.
 Planning for the destructive potential for a disaster not only enables you to confront a disaster situation immediately, it can accelerate recovery time.
 The best form of recovery plan is often a community one.
 Initiating or participating in an emergency response program can raise disaster awareness and aid in recovery since people will be more aware of their role in getting the community back to normal.

 Education and Involvement